oladejomubarak/Techieplanet-assessment/README.md

 - ./mvnw spring-boot:run

 You can also run the Student Score Report Backend using popular Integrated Development Environments (IDEs) like IntelliJ IDEA and Eclipse.
+Also supply valid username and password for Database connection.
+Note: mysql Database was used for this project.
 The application will start locally on port 8080.

 ## Testing